Infrared: Art conservation and analysis

 Recent progress in the design of infrared-sensitive cameras makes it possible to discover and depict not only underpaintings and pentimenti, but entire paintings that were later overpainted by the artist.
 Notable examples are Picasso's Woman Ironing and Blue Room, where in both cases a portrait of a man has been made visible under the painting as it is known today.

 Similar uses of infrared are made by conservators and scientists on various types of objects, especially very old written documents such as the Dead Sea Scrolls, the Roman works in the Villa of the Papyri, and the Silk Road texts found in the Dunhuang Caves.
 Carbon black used in ink can show up extremely well.

 Biological systems

 The pit viper has a pair of infrared sensory pits on its head.
 There is uncertainty regarding the exact thermal sensitivity of this biological infrared detection system.

 Other organisms that have thermoreceptive organs are pythons (family Pythonidae), some boas (family Boidae), the Common Vampire Bat (Desmodus rotundus), a variety of jewel beetles (Melanophila acuminata), darkly pigmented butterflies (Pachliopta aristolochiae and Troides rhadamantus plateni), and possibly blood-sucking bugs (Triatoma infestans).
+By detecting the heat that their prey emits, crotaline and boid snakes identify and capture their prey using their IR-sensitive pit organs.
+Comparably, IR-sensitive pits on the Common Vampire Bat (Desmodus rotundus) aid in the identification of blood-rich regions on its warm-blooded victim.
+The jewel beetle, Melanophila acuminata, locates forest fires via infrared pit organs, where on recently burnt trees, they deposit their eggs.
+Thermoreceptors on the wings and antennae of butterflies with dark pigmentation, such Pachliopta aristolochiae and Troides rhadamantus plateni, shield them from heat damage as they sunbathe in the sun.
+Additionally, it's hypothesised that thermoreceptors let bloodsucking bugs (Triatoma infestans) locate their warm-blooded victims by sensing their body heat.

 Some fungi like Venturia inaequalis require near-infrared light for ejection.

 Although near-infrared vision (780–1,000 nm) has long been deemed impossible due to noise in visual pigments, sensation of near-infrared light was reported in the common carp and in three cichlid species.
 Fish use NIR to capture prey and for phototactic swimming orientation.
 NIR sensation in fish may be relevant under poor lighting conditions during twilight and in turbid surface waters.